 In this case, Republican Rep. Thomas Massie filed the petition in early September and three other Republicans have already signed on: Reps.
 Marjorie Taylor Greene of Georgia, Nancy Mace of South Carolina, and Lauren Boebert of Colorado.

-Once Grijalva signs on, the petition is “frozen” and printed into the congressional record, according to House rules.
-The petition must then sit for seven legislative days before a signatory of the petition can request a floor vote.
+Now that Grijalva has signed, the petition is “frozen” and printed into the congressional record, according to House rules.
+The petition must now sit for seven legislative days before a signatory of the petition can request a floor vote.

 “That doesn’t mean that the Speaker of the House might try to do some shenanigans with the discharge petition, but if it all goes the way we want, it will go early December,” Rep. Jim McGovern, the top Democrat on the House Rules Committee, told reporters on Tuesday.